thewatermethod/thewatermethod.com/posts/cursed-blood-creating-ascended.md

 _[Cursed Blood](/tags/cursed-blood/) is the codename for a Castlevania inspired setting of psychoactive horror I'm working on._

-I [recently talked about how the concept of vampires](/posts/cursed-blood-nobility) evolved when developing my ideas for the Cursed Blood setting into these Castlevania-Dracula-esque demigods that I'm referring to as the Nobility (a homage to the Nobles of [Miserable Secrets](https://www.drivethrurpg.com/product/245941/Miserable-Secrets)).
+I [recently talked about how the concept of vampires](/posts/cursed-blood-ascended) evolved when developing my ideas for the Cursed Blood setting into these Castlevania-Dracula-esque demigods that I'm referring to as the Ascended.

 ## Names